Skid Row (American band): Skid Row and Slave to the Grind (1989–1992)

 The band's debut album Skid Row, released in January 1989, was an instant success.
 The album went 5× platinum on the strength of three singles: "Youth Gone Wild", "18 and Life" and "I Remember You", the latter two becoming Top 10 hits.
 Skid Row supported the album by opening for Bon Jovi on their New Jersey tour.
 As part of the six-month tour, Skid Row played its first-ever UK gig supporting Bon Jovi's outdoor show at Milton Keynes Bowl on August 19, 1989.
 The next day, Skid Row played a successful club show at London's Marquee Club in Charing Cross Road.
-Skid Row also took part in the Moscow Music Peace Festival, which was set up to keep McGhee out of jail.
+Skid Row also took part in the Moscow Music Peace Festival, which was set up to keep McGhee out of jail, recording a cover of the Sex Pistols' "Holidays in the Sun" for the Make A Difference Foundation release Stairway to Heaven/Highway to Hell.
 McGhee was facing drug trafficking charges, and therefore set up an anti-drug/peace concert in Russia, featuring a few of the artists that he and his brother managed.